 “I’ll have a burger and a diet cola, please!”
 No matter where we eat out these days, from fast food to fine dining, you hear this order a lot.
 I know I sometimes feel like I can consume more calories at a meal because I chose the diet beverage, but how accurate is that way of thinking?
 Should we be drinking as much diet soda as we do?

 First, to be clear, there is no absolute right or wrong about food or beverage consumption.
 I provide information I hope is useful to your own lifestyle.
-Remember what I always say: “Education is the best prescription.”
+I always say that education is the best prescription.

-Just to give you some idea of the popularity of soft drinks in general, our country produces 10.4 billion gallons of soft drinks yearly.
-We do love our soda pop.
-Diet soda especially is often paired with unhealthy food choices such as burgers and pizza.
+Just to give you some idea of the popularity of soft drinks, our country produces 10.4 billion gallons of soft drinks yearly.
+Diet soda is often paired with unhealthy food choices, such as burgers and pizza.
 My husband is a pizza lover who cannot eat pizza without diet soda.
 He says the pizza tastes better with soda, and after all, it’s “diet” soda.

 But if the food actually tastes better to him, will he eat more pizza than he normally would with say, water as a beverage?
 This is a question that has actually been posed in studies.
 Do diet beverages allow and/or cause us to eat more calories?